🚀 The call is now open – apply by February 2, 2025! 🚀

 All the PhD, postdoc and research fellow positions are based either in Aalto University or in the University of Helsinki.
 The recruiting university depends on where he primary supervisor works.
 Both Aalto University and the University of Helsinki are located in the Helsinki metropolitan area.
 You can read more about the universities here and here.

-• In FCAI, we have over 70 professors who contribute to our joint research and can take part in the supervision.
-From this call, we intend to recruit new researchers to the FCAI Teams, so recruitments will be made to the groups of the PIs who are participating in the FCAI Teams work.
-Please see the Teams page to learn more.
+In FCAI, we have over 70 professors who contribute to our joint research and can take part in the supervision.
+From this call, we are primarily recruiting new researchers to the FCAI Teams, so recruitments will be made to the groups of the PIs who are participating in the FCAI Teams work.
+Supervisors taking currently part in the teams are listed on the teams’ website.

 1) You can apply to become an ELLIS member and/or supporter.
 Read more about becoming an ELLIS member here and about becoming an ELLIS supporter here.